 Q: How can I teach my children to be "nice"?

 A: Modeling is the most effective way to teach children to be "nice."
 Demonstrate kindness, empathy, and respect in your own interactions with others.
-Talk to your children about the importance of treating others with kindness and explain the positive impact that their actions can have.
+On the flip side, talk to your children about the importance of treating others with kindness and explain the positive impact that their actions can have.
 Encourage them to practice acts of kindness, such as sharing their toys, helping a friend, or offering a compliment.

 Q: Is "nice" a sign of weakness?

 A: Absolutely not!
 In fact, being "nice" often requires strength, empathy, and emotional intelligence.
-It takes courage to be kind in a world that can sometimes be cruel.
+But it takes courage to be kind in a world that can sometimes be cruel.
 "Nice" is a sign of maturity, compassion, and a genuine desire to create a more positive and harmonious world.

 Conclusion